SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

 1 jobs; 0 completed, 0 removed, 0 idle, 1 running, 0 held, 0 suspended
 ~~~

-If you want to see all jobs running on the system, use condor_q without any extra parameters.
+If you want to see all jobs running on the system, use condor_q without
-You can also get status on a specific job cluster:
+any extra parameters.
+You can also get status on a specific job
+cluster -- the number that `condor_submit` gave you.

 ~~~
 $ condor_q 823